Domestic rodents constitute a major pest problem. The definition of rodent is “a gnawing mammal”.

 They eat almost every food people eat and contaminate more food than they consume.
 Rodents will also gnaw on structural wood, wires, and other materials.
 This can lead to costly structural damage and other issues.

-The major domestic rodents in New York are the House Mouse and the Norway Rat.
+The major domestic rodents are the House Mouse and the Norway Rat.
 While they are wary of humans, they are comfortable in human settings.

 What they look like and how to identify between a rat or mouse / rodent pest problem

 The Norway Rat – Weighs between 7 and 18 ounces and is between 13 and 18 inches long.
 They have a long hairless tail which is shorter than their head plus body.
 It has small close-set ears which look half-buried in its fur.
 Its fur is coarse, generally red-brown, to gray-brown, to yellow-white belly.

 The House Mouse – A small and slender weighs between .4-1 ounce, is between 5 to 7 ½ inches, the tail is equal or a little longer than its body plus head, its ears are very large for the size of the animal, it’s fur is silky dusky gray.